hozlucas28/React-Course-I-2023/README.md

     Acknowledgments
 </h2>
 <p>
-    Thanks to <a href="https://www.udemy.com/user/nicolas-schurmann/" target="_blank">Nicolas Schurmann</a> teacher to made this course.
+    Thanks to <a href="https://www.udemy.com/user/nicolas-schurmann/" target="_blank">Nicolas Schurmann</a> teacher to make this course.
 </p>

 <h2>